Why Is It Called A 3 in 1 Commode

 Static folding bedside commode

 The simple folding commode – the most basic and lightweight portable commode.

-It is very easy to fold and can easily popped into a cupboard or slipped under a bed if you don’t want it standing out in plain view.
+It is very easy to fold, and can easily pop into a cupboard, or slipped under a bed, if you don’t want it standing out in plain view.

 These commodes have the lowest weight capacity of all the bedside commodes – around 250 – 275 lb.

 The static shower commode – this is a waterproof commode, and can be used as both a shower chair and as a bedside commode.

 Often people think you can use a 3-in-1 commode in the shower, but unless they say so, they are not made to be waterproof, and there are plenty of steel parts which can corrode and brake.

 So, using a 3-in-1 in the shower is not a good idea, and if you want to know more about what you can do about this, I have an article – “Can A 3-in-1 Commode Be Used As A Shower Chair”.